 Auditors, who can view and configure audit logs.

-Additionally, when a security domain is created, the CA subsystem which hosts the domain is automatically granted the role of Security Domain Administrator, which gives the subsystem the ability to manage the security domain and the subsystem instances within it.
+Additionally, when a security domain is created, the CA subsystem which hosts the domain is automatically granted the special role of Security Domain Administrator, which gives the subsystem the ability to manage the security domain and the subsystem instances within it.
 Other security domain administrator roles can be created for the different subsystem instances.
+These special roles should not have actual users as members.